 Group study of vocal production, voice techniques, diction and interpretation.
 Opportunity provided for individual attention and performance.
-May be taken a total of four times.
 54 hours laboratory.

 MUS-31 - College Choir

 Prerequisite: None.
 Open to all students interested in a college choral singing experience.

 A vocal ensemble of mixed voices dedicated to the study, rehearsal and performance of a variety of choral literature.
 May be taken a total of four times.
 54 hours laboratory.